 When we gather together for church services, we love and sing songs from every generation, old and new, that glorify God and reinforce the teachings of His word.
 Our desire is that all God’s people, both young and old, would be able to worship the Lord in a meaningful way.
 We believe that many of the older hymns of the faith, and many of the new hymns and songs being written today possess strong messages of worship and faith that can promote an attitude conducive to worship and learning during church services, and to enrich the lives of young and old alike.

 We also pray, lifting one voice up to God in adoration, exultation, supplications, petitions and thanksgiving.
 We worship the only One worthy, petition the only One able to help, thank the only One who gives good things, and entrust everything to the only One who cares for us perfectly.

 We share in the Lord’s Table every third Sunday in that special sacrament our Lord Jesus established on the night He was betrayed so that we would remember Him, what He did for us, His amazing unthinkable sacrifice, that we could be saved from the wrath of God, the very wrath He Himself bore on the cross the next day.
 Everyone who believes in Him and has accepted His sacrifice is welcome and encouraged to partake of the bread, representing His body, broken for us, and the cup, representing His blood, spilled for us to pay for our sins.

-God wants all of His children, both young and old, to have a place to offer Him worship, and praise, and to commune with Him together in unity as one body.
-Regardless of your age, we hope you will find Westview is a place to grow, a place to worship, a place to belong.
+God wants all of His children, both young and old, to have a place to offer Him worship and praise, and to commune with Him together in unity as one body.
+Regardless of your age, we hope you will find Westview a place to grow, a place to worship, a place to belong.